RachelSa/regenerating-dinosaurs/README.md

 For Ruby on Rails applications, these tasks are called rake tasks.
 The ruby code that performs tasks is written in a file with a .rake extension, called a rake file.

-This tutorial describes how to run rake tasks for Rails 5 applications deployed through the Heroku platform.
-Heroku is a cloud-based web-hosting service, used to manage web application deployments.
+This tutorial describes how to run rake tasks for Rails 5.x applications deployed through the Heroku platform.
+Heroku is a cloud-based web-hosting service used to manage web application deployments.

-Heroku has a free add-on to handle basic task scheduling called Heroku Scheduler.
+Heroku has a free add-on called Heroku Scheduler, which is used to handle basic task scheduling.
 Without a task scheduler, a rake task can be manually run from the command line.
 With the Heroku Scheduler, a task can be run automatically at specified times.

 ## Part 1: Using the Admin Dashboard, Create a Heroku App with the Heroku Scheduler Add-on